Overview

 Connections

 Assiniboine has an on-campus Pearson VUE and Prometric Authorized Testing Centre.
-Students in this program may choose to write exams to acquire the following certifications:
+Students in this program may choose to write exams to acquire current industry certifications such as CompTia, Microsoft, and Cisco certifications.

 Tools & Supplies